-The project uses multiple sites in each of six countries.
+The project uses multiple sites in each of seven countries.

 “One of the strengths of the project is that we’re using this diversity of landscapes, both to come up with some generalized patterns but also to understand the importance of local context,” said Sunderland.

 “And I think one big message that stands out is that context is really important.”

 The Agrarian Change project takes as its premise the need to increase global food production to feed a growing global population.
 For many tropical landscapes, this will likely require a continued agrarian transition.

 “Agriculture monocultures are becoming a more and more dominant land use, in part to address the challenge of growing more food.
 One way that’s going to happen is by transforming landscapes with tree cover and making them primarily agricultural landscapes,” said Liz Deakin, who coordinated the project.